labsadik/labsadik/README.md

 ## 👋 About Me

-I am a **software development engineer** focused on building **scalable, high-performance, user-centric applications** with modern frontend and full-stack technologies.
+I am a **software engineer** focused on building **scalable, high-performance, user-centric applications** with modern frontend and full-stack technologies.

 - Strong foundation in **TypeScript, React, and modern UI architecture**
 - Experience building **production-ready frontend systems**